 To begin my Mexican Baked Beans I used a packet of Hurst Family Harvest’s Chipotle Lime Black Bean Soup Mix.
 It already comes with a gluten free seasoning packet perfect for Mexican Baked Beans – chipotle and lime!
 We like our beans tender so I soak mine for 24 hours before cooking, if you like your beans with more “bite” 8 hours is fine.

 The beans cooked all day and the corncakes took just a few minutes to whip up – the perfect combination of slow and fast cooking.

-You can garnish these babies up anyway you like; sour cream or dairy free sour cream alternative whisked up with some lime zest, a splash of lime juice and some chipotle puree (recipe here), chopped tomatoes and cilantro and a squeeze of fresh lime juice seemed perfect to me but you can do what you want.
+You can garnish these babies up anyway you like, sour cream or dairy free sour cream alternative whisked up with some lime jest, a splash of lime juice and some chipotle puree (recipe here), chopped tomatoes and cilantro seemed perfect to me but you can do what you like.